A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ## Friendly NPC Roster (key stats only)

-  - [Sherriff Belor Hemlock](http://www.pf2.easytool.es/tree/index.php?id=5710&name=watch%20officer) using the Watch Officer from the GMG
+  - Sherriff Belor Hemlock - If required use the Watch Officer from the GMG
-  - 12x [Town Guard](http://www.pf2.easytool.es/tree/index.php?id=5707&name=guard) using the Guard from the GMG
+  - 12x [Town Guard](http://www.pf2.easytool.es/tree/index.php?id=5707&name=guard) - of which 3-4 are typically on duty at any one time with one on patrol.
+If required use the Guard from the GMG.
+  - 60x Militia - combat trained weekly and can be activated at a few hours notice.
+If required use the Guard from the GMG.
-  - [Father Abstalar Zantus - cleric of Desna] Cleric 4
+  - [Father Abstalar Zantus - cleric of Desna] - Cleric 4
   - 4x [Cathedral Acolytes](http://www.pf2.easytool.es/tree/index.php?id=5658&name=acolyte) using the Acolyte from the GMG
   - [Ameiko Kaijutsu - tavern owner] Bard 4
   - [Ilsoari Gandethus - Headmaster] Wizard 4
   - [Daviren Hosk - stable owner] Ranger 4
   - [Shelelu Andosana - Elven Ranger] Ranger 5
-  - [Brodert Quink - Sage] Has the skill Thassilon Lore.
+  - [Brodert Quink - Sage] - Has the skill Thassilon Lore.
 Speaks Thassilonian and several other languages.
   - [Aldern Foxglove - Noble](http://www.pf2.easytool.es/tree/index.php?id=5645&name=noble) using the noble from the GMG
   - [townsfolk](http://www.pf2.easytool.es/tree/index.php?id=5663&name=commoner) using the downtrodden, laborers, tradespeople, performers, publicans, foresters or other appropriate low level NPCs from the GMG

+  - Note there is a lot of background detail in the Sandpoint campaign setting that is useful, though with PF1 stats.
+Be careful if using color text from it as it is set after the events of this adventure path and contains many subtle spoilers.

 ## Part 1: Festival and Fire (320xp, Party Level 1)

   - Part 1 shouldn't be brutal but rather fun and exciting.